The basics of municipal bonds

 |Taxable municipal bonds||These bonds are not exempt from federal income taxation, often because the proceeds do not provide a direct or significant benefit to the public.
 One example is the Build America Bonds (BABs) program, in which state and local governments issue federally taxable municipals to attract capital from non-traditional buyers, such as non-US investors that typically do not benefit from the federal exemption.|

-Online tools like E*TRADE’s Taxable Equivalent Yield Calculator can help investors determine comparable yields on specific taxable and tax-exempt bonds by using their personal tax requirements.
+Online tools like E*TRADE from Morgan Stanley’s Taxable Equivalent Yield Calculator can help investors determine comparable yields on specific taxable and tax-exempt bonds by using their personal tax requirements.
 Depending on an individual’s tax bracket, a tax-exempt municipal bond with a lower yield may offer a higher after-tax return than a higher yielding taxable bond.

 Investors should be aware that some municipal bonds may be subject to an additional “alternative minimum tax,” or AMT.
 This might be the case for a bond issued to support a project that provides both public and private benefits.